easybuilders/easybuild-tutorial/docs/configuration/README.md

 so you can trace down where it was defined if needed.

-This is the output produces by `eb --show-config` for the default EasyBuild configuration, where EasyBuild was installed via `pip install --user`:
+This is the output produces by `eb --show-config` for the default EasyBuild configuration, where EasyBuild was installed via `pip install --user` (which affects the `robot-paths` configuration setting):

 ```shell
 #